ska-telescope/ska-pst-stat/docs/src/architecture/index.rst

 The output data of the HDF5 includes the following datasets:

   * MEAN_FREQUENCY_AVG - the mean of the data for each polarisation and dimension, averaged over all channels.
-  * MEAN_FREQUENCY_AVG_MASKED -the mean of the data for each polarisation and dimension, averaged over all channels, expect those flagged for RFI.
+  * MEAN_FREQUENCY_AVG_MASKED - the mean of the data for each polarisation and dimension, averaged over all channels, expect those flagged for RFI.
   * VARIANCE_FREQUENCY_AVG - the variance of the data for each polarisation and dimension, averaged over all channels.
-  * VARIANCE_FREQUENCY_AVG_MASKED -the variance of the data for each polarisation and dimension, averaged over all channels, expect those flagged for RFI.
+  * VARIANCE_FREQUENCY_AVG_MASKED - the variance of the data for each polarisation and dimension, averaged over all channels, expect those flagged for RFI.
   * MEAN_SPECTRUM - the mean of the data for each polarisation, dimension and channel.
   * VARIANCE_SPECTRUM - the variance of the data for each polarisation, dimension and channel.
-  * MEAN_SPECTRAL_POWER - mean power spectra of the data for each polarisation and channel.
+  * MEAN_SPECTRAL_POWER - mean power of the data for each polarisation and channel.
-  * MAX_SPECTRAL_POWER - maximum power spectra of the data for each polarisation and channel.
+  * MAX_SPECTRAL_POWER - maximum power of the data for each polarisation and channel.
   * HISTOGRAM_1D_FREQ_AVG - histogram of the input data integer states for each polarisation and dimension, averaged over all channels.
   * HISTOGRAM_1D_FREQ_AVG_MASKED - histogram of the input data integer states for each polarisation and dimension, averaged over all channels, expect those flagged for RFI.
   * NUM_CLIPPED_SAMPLES_SPECTRUM - number of clipped input samples (maximum level) for each polarisation, dimension and channel.